 Can this be any different?

-Last night, my sprained knee and the pains from adjusting my stride told me to fail.
-They throbbed my leg and nipped at the cell phone in my pocket like two belligerent, drunks pleading for their phone call.
-Only in this case, the call would have been to my wife, “Honey, can you come bail me off side of the road?”
+Last night, my sprained knee and the pains from adjusting my stride screamed for me to stop.
+They throbbed and nipped at the cell phone in my pocket like two belligerent, drunks pleading for their one phone call.
+Buy in this case, the call would have been to my wife, “Honey, can you come bail me off side of the road?”

-Two hours earlier, we had pressed our running boundaries, jogged out the door into the night, heading off to the city, 4.5 miles away with a large hill, just short of being a ridge, standing in our way.
-I’d been nursing some bruises on the bottom of my heel for two weeks and had only ran six miles in 14 days.
-I felt good and wanted to give the challenge a shot.
+Two hours earlier, we had pressed our running boundaries, jogging out the door into the night, heading off to the city, a 4.5 mile trek with a large hill, just short of being a ridge, standing in our way.
+I’ve been nursing some bruises on the bottom of my heel for two weeks and have only ran a total of six miles in 14 days.
+But I felt good tonight and wanted to challenge myself again.

-One mile into the return trip, my twelve-year-old son slides into the darkness halfway up the infamous Patterson Hill.
+One mile into the return trip, my twelve-year-old son slides into darkness, halfway up our town’s infamous Patterson Hill.
 Unfortunately, he had also tried out for the all-stars basketball team only hours before, but insisted on plodding along with me.

-It’s funny how confidence works, one moment you’re on top of the world, or in this case a large hill, running without the slightest pain, and one mile later, a minor twisted knee injury from two nights before awakens and ravishes your confidence to shreds.
-3 minutes later, I too, would cling hard to my trekking poles, skipping like a kangaroo caught in a bear trap.
-It was a long grueling mile and a half home with lots of grunting, limping, and Joe Pesci “under-the-breath cursing” (fortunately, I carry a portable speaker!).
+It’s funny how confidence works, one moment you’re on top of the world, or in this case a large hill, running without the slightest pain, and one mile later, a minor knee injury from two nights before awakens and ravishes your confidence.

-So, with seven months of grueling workouts ahead of me, I shall ask myself the question once more.
+So, with seven months of grueling workouts ahead of me, I ask myself the question once more.